How to use colour on skirting board & architrave

 Using a New Room Colour on Your Skirting Boards

-The examples we have looked at so far feature colour palettes that are already using the skirting board colour elsewhere in the room, but what if you want to introduce a completely new colour?
+The examples we have looked at so far feature colour palettes that are already use the skirting board colour elsewhere in the room, but what if you want to introduce a completely new colour?
 Without upsetting the colour scheme to much, one of the best ways of doing it is to introduce a new colour which is to introduce either a similar shade or tone of a colour in your room.

 This technique provides both further layers of colour with a limited contrast, but one that also maintains similarities with you original colour.
 This can be very effective method of introducing a new colour while still maintaining a balanced colour palate.
 Decoration can then be used to provide greater contrasts if necessary.